uspki/policies/certificate-policy.md

 The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

 #### 7.1.4.2 Subject Information for Standard Server Authentication certificates
 By issuing the Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

+CAs SHALL NOT include IP Address in a Subject attribute.
-CAs SHALL NOT include a Domain Name or IP Address in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.
+CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.

 #### 7.1.4.2.1 Subject Alternative Name Extension
 Certificate Field: extensions:subjectAltName
 Required/Optional: Required
 Contents: This extension MUST contain at least one entry.
-Each entry MUST be either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
-The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.
+Each entry MUST be a dNSName containing the Fully-Qualified Domain Name of a server.
+The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
+This extension SHALL NOT include IP Address.

 Wildcard FQDNs are permitted.